Berkeley Becomes First U.S. City to Mandate Home Electrification Prior to Property Transfer

 Georg Eiermann / Unsplash

-In a move that could fundamentally reshape residential real estate transactions, Berkeley has become the first municipality in the United States to require electrification upgrades as a strict condition of property sales.
-According to Propmodo, the California city now mandates that either the buyer or seller must install specific low-carbon systems, such as heat pumps, prior to closing.
+In a move that could fundamentally reshape residential real estate transactions, Berkeley has become the first municipality in the United States to require electrification upgrades as a condition of property sales.
+According to Propmodo, the California city now mandates that single-family homes earn a minimum number of electrification credits at the point of sale.
 This makes Berkeley the inaugural U.S. city to link emission-reducing building upgrades directly to the transfer of ownership.

 Key Details